jirrian/itp-blog/_posts/2019-2-25-Umbrella-Light.md

 ---
 layout: post
-title: "An Umbrella That Knows If You Need It"
+title: "A New Sense: Do I Need My Umbrella Today?"
 categories: wearables
 ---